-Development and improvement of diagnostics to support the use of antimicrobials and alternatives to antimicrobials
+The general aim of the Diagnostics thematic area is development and improvement of diagnostics to support the use of antimicrobials and alternatives to antimicrobials.

-The goal of this priority area is to stimulate the design, development, evaluation and implementation of diagnostics to ensure appropriate use of antimicrobials in the treatment of bacterial and fungal infections.
+The goal of this priority area is to stimulate the design, development, evaluation and implementation of diagnostics to ensure appropriate use of antimicrobials in the treatment infections.
 Appropriate diagnostic tools can also be used to support interventions to tackle AMR, including infection prevention and control, and antimicrobial stewardship.
 In infectious diseases, diagnostics are most commonly used to identify which pathogen(s) are causing symptoms.
-Diagnostics are typically used to identify a disease or its cause and are considered in all three One Health settings, including the emerging topic of environmental diagnostics.
-Of particular interest are infections caused by antimicrobial-resistant pathogens of clinical importance.
-Tests allowing rapid detection of drug susceptibility are required to support rational clinical decisionmaking and stewardship, leading to a more targeted and sustainable use of antimicrobials in all One Health settings.
+Diagnostics are typically used to identify a disease or its cause, and are considered in all OH settings, including the emerging topic of environmental diagnostics.
+Of particular interest are the diagnostics of infections caused by antimicrobial-resistant pathogens of clinical importance.
+Diagnostic tests allowing rapid detection of drug susceptibility are required to support rational clinical decision-making and stewardship, leading to a more targeted and sustainable use of antimicrobials in all OH settings.

 A diagnostic test is used to provide information about a disease in order to prevent or treat it.
 A radical change in the way antibiotics and antifungals are used is necessary since antibiotics and antifungals may be prescribed and used incorrectly, i.e., in the absence of a bacterial or fungal infection, or against a pathogen that is resistant to the prescribed antimicrobial drug.
 This incorrect use most often results from physicians, veterinarians and other antimicrobial prescribers being unable to make a precise diagnosis of an infection in real-time, and resorting to empirical treatment.
 Rapid and affordable diagnostics should be developed and made accessible for use for detection of bacterial and fungal infections as well as antimicrobial susceptibility testing.
 This will prevent physicians and veterinarians from prescribing antimicrobials empirically when they suspect an infection.
-Diagnosis of fungal infection and fungal infections are prescribing antimicrobials empirically when they suspect an infection.
 Diagnosis of fungal infection and fungal drug resistance is particularly problematic.
 Only few, if any, diagnostics are available to aid the appropriate prescription of antifungals for use in clinical and agricultural settings.